 "Y-yeah...hey, man I don't know what this is about bu-" Tucker started, but Danny didn't let him finish, cutting off his former friend.

 "This isn't the time, Tucker.
 Get Sam and meet me there in half an hour."
 He told him, before hanging up the phone and putting it back in his pocket.
-He knew there was a chance that one or neither of them would show up and that, even if they did, they might not bother listening to him.
+He knew there was a chance that they wouldn't show up and that, even if they did, they might not bother listening to him.
 Unfortunately he had to at least try because the people he was meeting, his former friends, were among the most experienced ghost hunters in the United States, if not the world, and they had to know what was coming...if for no other reason than to help evacuate the city when the time came.